RichardDDutcher/PyTheRipper/README.md

 # PyTheRipper
-To Start the Program just run:
+To start the program run the command:

         python3 Initialization.py